-Microsoft Teams strives to improve the heart of every successful project: good communication.
+Microsoft Teams strives to improve the heart of every successful project: good communication and team collaboration.
 Stakeholders, managers and teams must set expectations, deliver directions and collaborate for greater productivity.
 Whether people are under one roof or distributed across the globe, a shared platform with an open channel for communicating is the glue that holds projects together.

-Is Microsoft Teams the one tool you need to deliver a product on time and within budget?
+Is Microsoft Teams a new Microsoft Project alternative?
+Is it the one tool you need to deliver a project on time and within budget?
 No. But that doesn’t mean it isn’t useful.
-The Microsoft Teams app has a lot of benefits, and when used with a dynamic project management software, can give you everything you need to plan, monitor and report on your project right at your fingertips.
+The Microsoft Teams app has a lot of benefits, and when used with dynamic project management software, can give you everything you need to plan, monitor and report on your project right at your fingertips.

 What is Microsoft Teams?